Gara Boyuk Khanim Castle: History

 The castle was originally built as an independent defensive structure before the construction of the Shusha fortress around the town.
 It corresponds to the newly-built Palace of Karaglukh, constructed by the Armenian commander of the sghnakh (military district) of Shushi, Avan Yuzbashi, in 1724.
-This construction is mentioned in the records of Shushi natives such as the historian Leo and the bishop and ethnographerMakar Barkhudaryan.
+This construction is mentioned in the records of Shushi natives such as the historian Leo and the bishop and ethnographer Makar Barkhudaryan.
 Additionally, the location of the castle was known as the Amarat of Avan in reference to its owner.
 After the death of the Sparapet Avan in 1735, the castle passed into the hands of the Melik-Shahnazarian family, the traditional rulers (Meliks) of the Armenian principality of Varanda.
 By the 1770s, the castle was taken over by the Khans of Karabakh who rebuilt it by adding new architectural elements, rooms, and a roof to the original structure.
 This rebuilding was also accompanied by a Persian language inscription on the main gate entrance dating the castle to 1182 Hijra (1768 AD).
 However given its history as a palace belonging to the Meliks of Varanda, it was known as a Melikian house up until the 19th century.
 The structure was not listed by the Karabakh historian Mirza Jamal Javanshir in his work Tarikh-e Qarabagh (History of Karabakh) as one of the buildings and structures newly constructed by the Karabakh Khans.

 For the overwhelming majority of the feudal cities, there was characteristic the presence of fortified citadels built within the city on naturally protected hills.
 These citadels, which were the architectural and planning dominant of the newly created cities, housed the palace complex, fortifications and other structures designed to serve the ruler and ensure his safety.

 Only two castles located in the southeastern part of Shusha have survived to nowadays.
 One of them is the castle of Gara Boyuk Khanim, standing on a hill, the second is the castle of Panahali Khan, which stands at the edge of a cliff over a deep ravine.